 Spring Break Vacations that Won't Break the Bank

-Spring break is the perfect time for parents and kids to recharge before the crazy, jam-packed, marathon that is the end-of-school.
+Spring break is the perfect time for parents and kids to recharge before the jam-packed marathon that is the end-of-school.
 Planning a spring break vacation on a budget can be daunting, but it's perfectly doable, if you know where to look.
-Here are eight favorite spring break locations in Georgia that won't break the bank.
+Here are some of our favorite spring break locations in Georgia that won't break the bank.